paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ### Check Your Work

-Compare your analysis with the answer below.
+Compare your findings with the initially hidden answer below.

 <details>
   <summary>Show answer</summary><br>